luigifcruz/CyberEther/CONTRIBUTING.md

 ## Components

+### Testing
+To enable building the tests, make sure `catch2` is installed on your system.

 ### Return Values
 All functions should return a `Result` type.
 This is an enum with the following values: